jhrcook/conference-notes/technical/pycon2021_notes.md

 - [x] The magic of "self": How Python inserts "self" into methods
 - [ ] What are quantum computers, and how can we train them in Python?
 - [x] Statistical Typing: A Runtime Typing System for Data Science and Machine Learning
-- [ ] Unexpected Execution: Wild Ways Code Execution can Occur in Python
+- [x] Unexpected Execution: Wild Ways Code Execution can Occur in Python
-- [ ] Large Scale Data Validation (with Spark and Dask)
+- [x] Large Scale Data Validation (with Spark and Dask)
+- [ ] Patterns of ML Models in Production

 ## Keynote - Imaging Rembrandt's *The Night Watch* at 5 µm Resolution with Python